A weighted FDR procedure under discrete and heterogeneous null distributions: Introduction

-The rest of the article is organized as follows. \autoref{Sec:NewMethods} presents the rationale for the wFDR procedure, new metric, new grouping algorithm, and wFDR procedure.
-Simulation studies on the much improved power of the wFDR procedure are presented in \autoref{Sec:EmpiricalStudy}.
+The rest of the article is organized as follows. \autoref{Sec:NewMethods} presents the rationale for the wFDR procedure, new grouping algorithm, wFDR procedure, and a theorem on the conservativeness of the wFDR procedure.
+A simulation study is provided in \autoref{Sec:EmpiricalStudy}.
 Two applications of the wFDR procedure to multiple testing with discrete data are provided in \autoref{Sec:AppReal}.
-The article is concluded by \autoref{Sec:Discussion}, and it has supplementary material.
+The article is concluded by \autoref{Sec:Discussion}.
+All proofs and the wFDR procedure with plug-in weights are provided in the appendices.